JMariadlcs/DAO-implementation/README.md

 yarn hardhat compile
 ```

+## How to deploy
+We are using the Hardhat Blockchain development network.
+We are not using testnets in this case.

 ## Resources
 - [Hackathon DAO governance demo](https://github.com/zeuslawyer/hackathon-dao-governance-demo): The repo that we are going to implement.
 - [Openzeppelin github](https://github.com/OpenZeppelin/openzeppelin-contracts).